 On 29 September 2018, the opening day of the festival, a film from the Lao Democratic Republic, “the Enforced Disappearance of Sombath Somphone”, a documentary dedicated to victims of state-enforced disappearances worldwide, was screened.
 It narrates the life and work of Sombath, a development worker from Lao Civil Society, who promoted sustainable development in poor rural communities in Lao after returning from the US completing his studies.
 He went on to receive the 2005 Magsaysay Award for Community Development.

 Enforced disappearance is a crime against humanity.
-Worse, the victims’ families and their communities are faced with distressed and anguish not knowing when and if their loved ones will return.
+Worse, the victims’ families and their communities are faced with distress and anguish not knowing when and if their loved ones will return.

 Another notable mention is the film “Menunggu Masa” (Waiting For Time) which was directed by S-Ploited.
 It was screened on 6 October 2018, the last day of the festival.
 The film highlights the highly controversial topic of the abolition of the death penalty in Malaysia.
 Malaysia’s criminal law provides for death by hanging in several types of offences including murder, drug trafficking, treason, and waging war against the King.